How transformation happens in four years at Augustana

-If you’re fascinated by the chemistry of living things, Augustana’s biochemistry major and minor can take you far.
+If you’re fascinated by the chemistry of living things, Augustana’s biochemistry major can take you far.

 The direction you choose might be biochemistry or biomedical sciences, or it could be an applied field such as biotechnology, molecular genetics, immunology, pharmacology, toxicology or forensic science.
 Biochemistry is an ideal background for the health professions, and also useful — especially with your liberal arts foundation — for business, law, and communications in the life sciences.